-This is the transfer of a company as an economic functional unit which has no effect on who owns the company.
-It is a paid transfer of a set of tangible, personal, and non-tangible parts of a business that, as a whole, serve the business.
+This involves the transfer of a business as a functional economic unit and it has no effect on who owns the company It is a paid transfer of a set of tangible, personal, and non-tangible parts of a business that, as a whole, serve the business.

-A business also consists of items, rights, and other property values, that belong to the entrepreneur and serve the running of the business.
+A business also consists of items, rights, and other asset values that belong to the entrepreneur and serve for the running of the business.

 Transfer: a step-by-step guide

 In the case of companies with limited liability the procedure for transferring a business share is as follows:

 - It is necessary for the AGM to express consent to the transfer of the business share.
 The Articles of Association, however, may specify that consent is not necessary.

 - It is necessary to conclude a contract on the transfer of the business share, which must be in writing.
 The signatures on such a contract must be officially verified.
 An acquiring party who is not a partner must declare in the contract on the transfer of a business share that he accepts the Articles of Association.